Akherox/Akherox/README.md

 # Hi there, I'm Bryan Bravo👋

-#### I’m a Jr Developer and I look for to collaborate on Front End Development, I'm studying Full Stack Development and I've some experience with Quasar Framework.
+#### I'm a Jr Developer and I'm currently looking for a job on Front End Development.
+I'm studying Full Stack Development and I have some experience with Quasar Framework.

 <div align="center">
   <a href="https://github.com/Akherox">